Home > Visit > Our magnificent spaces > Russell Street Welcome Zone

 The Russell Street Welcome Zone is a vibrant lounge and meeting space for visitors to catch up, collaborate, relax or work.
 The welcoming, bright and airy space features warm parquet floors, with a mix of cafe seating and communal desks.

-Sit and chat over a coffee from our pop-up café, or browse the latest releases in Readings' flagship city store.
+Sit and chat over a coffee and lunch from Guild café, or browse the latest releases in Readings' flagship city store.

 The colourful and fun public artwork by Melbourne artist Tai Snaith frames the entrances to the adjacent Redmond Barry Reading Room.
 Take time out to look into the artwork, which explores the twin themes of collecting and books.

-The Russell Street Welcome Zone also leads to the Victoria Gallery and Isabella Fraser Room, both of which can be entered via the accessible entrance on La Trobe Street (please note that the Victoria Gallery is currently closed).
+The Russell Street Welcome Zone also leads to the Victoria Gallery and Isabella Fraser Room, both of which can be entered via the accessible entrance on La Trobe Street.

 About the Russell Street Welcome Zone